 In September of 1921, he applied for (and subsequently received) permission to expand the garage at the rear of the property by extending it further to the south, filling a portion of the rear yard between the house and the existing garage.
-Plans for the extension are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-37).
+Plans for the extension are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN G-37).

 Octavius Howe died in December of 1931.
 Lotta Howe moved soon thereafter.
 154 Beacon was inherited by Thorndike Howe.
 Thorndike and Ann (Rotan) Howe lived at 77 Revere.